 - This event has passed.

-The meeting is Tuesday, September 26, at 7:00 at TEKPark (9999 Hamilton Boulevard, Breinigsville, PA 18031, between Kutztown and Allentown).
-Meetings are free and open to the public.
+Our meetings are free and open to the public.
+All are invited!
+Dr. Nichol’s presentation is Tuesday, August 28 , at 7:00 at TEKPark (9999 Hamilton Boulevard, Breinigsville, PA 18031, between Kutztown and Allentown).
 After the meeting, please plan to stick around and chat with friends old and new.
 Light snacks will be served.
 Hope to see you there!

 Events collates calendars from the following organizations.
 If you have an event you would like to add, please submit the web form under Share Information